nordnet/next-api-v2-examples/python3/README.md

 ## Disclaimer
-The code examples are to be used in testing *only* (!).
-They are provided as is without any warranty of any kind, see `LICENSE` for more information.
+The code in this repo is intended as examples only.
+It is provided as is without any warranty of any kind, see `LICENSE` for more information.

 _Note that all the JSON objects end with newline.
 As such you need to listen and read from the buffer when a full object has been transferred._